Signs and Symptoms

 If you're an older adult that has been diagnosed with Crohn's or colitis, click here watch our Living with IBD in Older Adulthood webinar to learn more about the impact of these diseases as you age.

 strengthen your knowledge of living with crohn's and colitis

-Visit the Living with Crohn's and Colitis section of our website to learn about diet and nutrition in IBD, treatment options, complications of IBD, symptom management, and other essential information.
+Visit the IBD Journey section of our website to learn about living with Crohn's and colitis including testing and getting diagnosed, diet and nutrition, medication and treatment options, pain and symptom management, mental health and wellness, insurance and government support, and other essential information.

 find a community near you